jules2689/trudeau/trudeau/2020-04-21/post_news.md

 **Dr. Theresa Tam**:
 So right now together with all the chief medical officers of health, we're looking at the next phase, if you like, again stressing extreme caution in how we have to keep going right now with the measures that we have.
-We know that population immunity's not going to be high.
+We know that population immunity is not going to be high.
 So we have to move extremely carefully.
 I think we will be looking at all different kinds of  activities and providing what -- there has to be a risk-based approach, a riskassessment, and that will include this area.
 So -- but I think as some of these innovative thinking is coming together, these are some of the ideas, but again that two-metre distance and ensuring that we don't spread the illnessis extremely  which ever solution people are going to think of.
 So absolutely, I think every sector should begin some thinking about how innovative they can be in maintaining social distance.